-17 Construction activities and equipment for VIG Alternative M would be temporarily visible to motorists 18 along I-15 and State Route (SR-74) and from local roadways, similar to the proposed Valley-Ivyglen 19 Project.
-The additional undergrounding under Alternative M may increase the amount of night work and 20 lighting associated with the project and increase light during construction.
-Mitigation developed for the 21 proposed project would reduce these impacts to less than significant.
-Unlike the proposed project, most of 22 VIG Alternative M would not be visible during operation, except for limited surface infrastructure such as 23 vault manholes and transition structures at each end of the project where the line transitions from 24 overhead to underground.
-This would avoid significant visual quality impacts of the proposed project 25 along 115-kV Segments VIG2 (along SR-74) and VIG5 (along Lake Street).
-VIG Alternative M would 26 also avoid the additional source of glare from poles and conductor since the line would be undergrounded, 27 which would reduce the impact on motorist views along eligible scenic state highways, visual quality of 28 the proposed project area, and glare.
-Overall, aesthetic impacts under VIG Alternative M would be 29 substantially reduced as compared to the proposed project.
+Construction activities and equipment for VIG Alternative M would be temporarily visible to motorists along I-15 and State Route (SR-74) and from local roadways, similar to the proposed Valley-Ivyglen Project.
+The additional undergrounding under Alternative M may increase the amount of night work and lighting associated with the project and increase light during construction.
+Mitigation developed for the proposed project would reduce these impacts to less than significant.
+Unlike the proposed project, most of VIG Alternative M would not be visible during operation, except for limited surface infrastructure such as vault manholes and transition structures at each end of the project where the line transitions from overhead to underground.
+This would avoid significant visual quality impacts of the proposed project along 115-kV Segments VIG2 (along SR-74) and VIG5 (along Lake Street).
+VIG Alternative M would also avoid the additional source of glare from poles and conductor since the line would be undergrounded, which would reduce the impact on motorist views along eligible scenic state highways, visual quality of the proposed project area, and glare.
+Overall, aesthetic impacts under VIG Alternative M would be substantially reduced as compared to the proposed project.

-32 The highest level of intensity of daily construction activities under VIG Alternative M would be the same

-33 as for the proposed project.
-As shown in Appendix B, the undergrounding activities of the proposed

-34 project would create the greatest Peak Daily Emissions.
-Thus, daily emissions impacts under VIG

-35 Alternative M would be the same as the proposed project.
-Under VIG Alternative M, NOx and PM25

-36 emissions would be less than significant with mitigation similar to that developed for the proposed

-37 Valley-Ivyglen Project.
-However, project commitments and mitigation measures would not reduce PM10 increased total emissions over the lifetime of project construction.
-The most emissions-intensive activities 41 would occur for a longer period of time under VIG Alternative M due to undergrounding 26.4 miles of

-38 emissions to less than significant.
-Similar to the proposed project, VIG Alternative M would have

-39 significant and unavoidable impacts from PM10 emissions.
-VIG Alternative M would, however, result in 40

-42 the VIG Alternative M alignment compared to 1.9 miles for the proposed project.
-Although VIG with VIG Alternative M. The construction timeline would also likely be longer than the aboveground

-Alternative M would result in about 24 percent less ground disturbance than the proposed project, and 43

-- 44 helicopters would not be used, the total emissions associated with the aboveground construction activities - 45 of the proposed project would be substantially less than undergrounding construction activities associated - 46
+The highest level of intensity of daily construction activities under VIG Alternative M would be the same as for the proposed project.
+As shown in Appendix B,1 the undergrounding activities of the proposed project would create the greatest Peak Daily Emissions.
+Thus, daily emissions impacts under VIG Alternative M would be the same as the proposed project.
+Under VIG Alternative M, NO_x and PM{2.5} emissions would be less than significant with mitigation similar to that developed for the proposed Valley-Ivyglen Project.
+However, project commitments and mitigation measures would not reduce PM10 emissions to less than significant.
+Similar to the proposed project, VIG Alternative M would have significant and unavoidable impacts from PM10 emissions.
+VIG Alternative M would, however, result in increased total emissions over the lifetime of project construction.
+The most emissions-intensive activities would occur for a longer period of time under VIG Alternative M due to undergrounding 26.4 miles of the VIG Alternative M alignment compared to 1.9 miles for the proposed project.
+Although VIG Alternative M would result in about 24 percent6 less ground disturbance than the proposed project, and helicopters would not be used, the total emissions associated with the aboveground construction activities of the proposed project would be substantially less than undergrounding construction activities associated with VIG Alternative M. The construction timeline would also likely be longer than the aboveground construction timeline.
+The increased construction intensity on more days than the proposed project would result in greater total emissions of criteria pollutants under VIG Alternative M than the proposed project.